Propeller Research Tunnel

-The Propeller Research Tunnel (PRT) was the first full-scale wind tunnel at the National Advisory Committee for Aeronautics (NACA) Langley Research Center, and the third at the facility.
+The Propeller Research Tunnel (PRT) was the first full-scale wind tunnel at the National Advisory Committee for Aeronautics (NACA) Langley Memorial Aeronautical Laboratory (later the Langley Research Center), and the third at the facility.
 It was in use between 1927 and 1950 and was instrumental in the drag reduction research of early American aeronautics.
-In 1929, NACA was awarded its first Collier Trophy for the NACA cowling which was tested and developed using the Propeller Research Tunnel.
+In 1929, NACA was awarded its first Collier Trophy for its development of the NACA cowling, which was tested and developed using the Propeller Research Tunnel.